pytest-dev/pytest-bdd/README.rst

 In the example above `test_something` scenario binding will be kept manual, other scenarios found in the `features` folder will be bound automatically.

-Scenarios registered by `scenario` or `scenarios` are registered once per test module (and re-registered by latest inclusions, so keep it wisely).

 Both `scenario` or `scenarios` could be used as decorators or as operator calls.
 Also they could be inlined: